omarbelkady/DevOps/README.md

 ```

 ## Kubernetes
-- Open Source container Orchestration Tool
+- Open Source container Orchestration Tool aka Application(Container) Orchestrator
+- Solves the problem by deploying a full blown application to a node levels up and down automatically
+- We deploy containers into nodes
+- More users using my applications calls for an increased demand in resources
+- K8s solves the problems by creating automatically for me the same node with the same number of resources
 - Helps manage containerized applications in different deployment environments(phy, vir, hybrid)
 - Heavily used in small independent applications e.g. Microservices
 - No downtime, scalability(high response), disaster recovery
+- Scales up and down my resources depending on demand

 ## K8s Components
-- Volumes
-- Secrets
-- ConfigMap
-- Deployment
+- Volumes: A dir accessible to all containers running in a pod
+- Secrets: storage and management of sensitive info
+- ConfigMap:  API object that lets you store configuration for other objects to use.
+- Deployment: desc of app lifecycle i.e. which images to use, # of pods to use, way of update
 - Ingress
-- Pod
+- Pod: Smallest Unit in K8s it is an abstraction over a container
 - Service
 - StatefulSet
 ```
-- Node: simple server, vm
+- Node: simple server, vm, physical Machine

-- Pod: Smallest Unit in K8s it is an abstraction over a container
+- Cluster: a set of nodes which can be running on the cloud i.e. aws, azure, google cloud or even on-premises
 - Usually I reserve 1 pod per application
 - Each Pod Gets Its own IP Address
 ```

+### Versioning
+- Say I have a new version aka version 2.0
+- K8s will create a new node running v2 in the container and destroys v1 node

 ### Pods
 ```
+This is the smallest deployable unit in K8s and not containers

+Think of a pod as a gigantic storage unit and within the unit there is a storage container

+Within the unit there is an init container..
+An init container is exec before the main container

+Side containers are containers that support your main container

+Within the container we might have volumes

 Communicate with each other using a service

 Example Say my-app pod uses a service called mongo-db-service to communicate with the DB Layer of abstraction on top of a container.

-Dep
+Instead of having a container(pod) per node.
+K8s optimizes my application by enabling me to have multiple pods per node

+K8s will then orchestrate the cluster for me

+A Pod has a unique IP address
 ```